February 13, 2010

 Other research

-I have found only two other studies of F2Ms that look at the difference between classic transsexuals (in these studies called homosexual -- i.e woman-loving -- transsexuals) and autoandrophilic transsexuals (called nonhomosexual, meaning man-loving and bisexual, transsexuals).
+I have found only two other studies of FTMs that look at the difference between classic transsexuals (in these studies called homosexual -- i.e woman-loving -- transsexuals) and autoandrophilic transsexuals (called nonhomosexual, meaning man-loving and bisexual, transsexuals).

 The problem with this research -- as with so many of such studies -- is that they focus on people who have applied for sex reassignment surgery only.
 They do not cover the lives of all those transgendered people who do not ask for such treatment.
 This means that you do not capture those that actually manage to include their crossexuality in their love life.